China’s ride-hailing giant Didi could be the world’s biggest IPO this year

 Didi’s IPO has long been in the pipeline, although the COVID-19 pandemic briefly paused its flow.
 The ride-hailing industry was among the hardest hit as stay-at-home orders proliferated; major companies like Uber and Lyft bled hundreds of millions of dollars in revenue.

 According to Didi’s IPO filing, the company posted a $1.6 billion net loss in 2020.
 Like most ride-hailing companies, it has also been historically unprofitable, although it says the billions it’s expecting to raise before its IPO will fund future expansion projects.
-It also swung to a profit in the first quarter of 2021, as the economy began to rebound from the pandemic.
+It also swung to a profit in the first quarter of 2021, as the economy rebounded from the pandemic.

 Didi still faces hurdles ahead as Beijing looks to tighten its grip on China’s biggest businesses.
 Earlier this year, it was one of several domestic tech companies fined by government regulators for alleged monopolistic practices.